 - Higher weight acceptance than many other chairs.

-- While the padding is strong and durable it is not plush and soft.
+- While the padding is strong and durable, it may not be quite as plush as some of the other items in this review.

 - Arms do not lock.